Did your recent attempt at making muffins leave you wondering what went wrong? Perhaps they turned out a bit denser than expected.

 The trapped air will expand and that will help to make the muffins light and fluffy.
 You’ll be able to eat muffins that taste fantastic whenever you want when you know this trick.

 Of course, using the right type of pan (unless of course you bake your muffins without one) and getting everything to bake evenly will also play an important role.
-It’s also best to portion the batter in the muffin tins properly so that the muffins will bake evenly.
+It’s also best to portion the batter in the muffin tins properly so that they’ll bake evenly.

 You also want to pay attention to the temperature of the oven.
 It’s recommended to use an oven thermometer to be on the safe side.